dongmingh/v1performance/README.md

 19. cd v1performance
 20. For v1.0.0-alpha, `git reset --hard aa73747ccf5f511fbcd10a962dd1e588bde1a8b0`
 21. add Service Credentials file for each fabric network to the SCFiles directory, see config.json in directory SCFiles as an example
-22. modify runCases.txt and json file in directory userInputs according to the test, see userInput-samplecc-channel.json as an example in userInputs directory
+22. modify runCases.txt and json file in directory userInputs according to the test.
+23. create a config.json based on the format of SCFiles/config-chan1.json.

 ##Scripts